rigelrozanski/passwerk/README.md

 ### License

-Cobra is released under the Apache 2.0 license.
+Passwerk is released under the Apache 2.0 license.